-- You produce documentary evidence that performance was affected by factors which you were unable, or for valid reasons unwilling, to divulge before the institutional body made its decision or - you produce evidence that there has been a material administrative error, or that the assessments were not conducted in accordance with the current regulations for the programme, or that some other material irregularity has occurred. - If the matter that concerns you does not meet these conditions, it may be possible to pursue the issue by making a formal complaint.
-Please refer to the University's Formal Complaints Procedures (section 6) for further information.
+- You produce documentary evidence that performance was affected by factors which you were unable, or for valid reasons unwilling, to divulge before the institutional body made its decision or - You produce evidence that there has been a material administrative error, or that the assessments were not conducted in accordance with the current regulations for the programme, or that some other material irregularity has occurred. - If the matter that concerns you does not meet these conditions, it may be possible to request further consideration by requesting that the OU review a complaint about the matter.
+Please refer to the OU's Complaints Procedures (section 6) for further information.